-Professor Di Cintio, has been educated in Canada, United States, and Europe in the fields of Interior Design, Architecture, and Philosophy.
-Her research focuses primarily on design activism and social responsibility and is the founder of The Design Activism = Change Initiative.
+Professor Di Cintio has been educated in Canada, United States, and Europe in Interior Design, Architecture, and Philosophy.
+Her research focuses primarily on design activism and social responsibility, and she is the founder of The Design Activism = Change Initiative.

 Her research concentration is on the social and political positions undertaken by designers.
 Di Cintio creates unique pedagogical links among design activism, service and experiential learning and social innovation.
 She has forged working partnerships with First Nations communities in Canada and Mexico, and her students’ designs have supported Toronto food-bank users, Haitian earthquake survivors, and others.

 In 2010, Di Cintio represented Ryerson University on a design mission to China sponsored by Foreign Affairs, Trade and Development Canada.
 She had received a silver medal for the advancement of design education and service from the Universidad Iberoamericana in 2010.
 In 2014, she received from the Interior Design Educators Council – the IDEC Community Service Award.
 In 2015, Professor Di Cintio won the Equity, Diversity and Inclusion Award at Ryerson University.